-iii) Research proposal and mini-presentation (written version due 12/15; presentations TBA) A proposal for a project that would contribute to the environmental economics literature.
-The written version will be the main graded component and should be 5-7 pages, excluding references, tables, etc. We will also have a series of short in-class presentations to gather comments and feedback.

-iv) Class participation and reading report / presentation

-Each week I'll assign one or two students a very short reading-group style presentation to concisely summarize one of the required papers (see reading list) and discuss key assumptions and possible extensions.
-Together with your overall contribution to class each week this will also factor in to your grade (though with relatively low weight).
+- iii) Research proposal and mini-presentation (written version due 12/7; presentations 12/2) A proposal for a project that would contribute to the environmental economics literature.
+The written version will be the main graded component and should be 5-7 pages, excluding references, tables, etc. We will also have a series of short in-class presentations to gather comments and feedback - iv) Class participation and reading report / presentation In certain sections I'll assign one student a very short reading-group style presentation to concisely summarize one of the required papers and discuss key assumptions and possible extensions.
+Together with your overall contribution to class each week, this will also factor in to your grade (though with relatively low weight).